Should You Buy or Rent Property in Dubai?

 - 134 new projects were launched with a combined value of AED 100 billion

 - 62 projects were completed

-- 410,000 leasing contracts were entered into for both residential and commercial properties
+- 410,000 leasing contracts were entered into for both residential and commercial properties for sale in Dubai

 Simply put, the figures above lend increased confidence to the real estate market and its potential to grow, even through challenging times.
 Also, real estate developers have come up with easy payment plans, including post-handover payments, which suit both first-time buyers and investors planning to add to their rental yields.